 Cost and Warranty

 As previously stated, sliding miter saws are more expensive than non-sliding.
 However, the overall cost still depends on the features of your cutting tool.
-We highly suggest buying from authorized sellers as the warranty policy varies per brand.
+I highly suggest buying from authorized sellers as the warranty policy varies per brand.

-Our Handpicked Recommendations
+my Handpicked Recommendations

 Best Non-Sliding Miter Saws